foges/pogs/index.md

 The underlying algorithm is taken from Neal's paper, and by adding pre-conditioning, an adaptive scheme for parameter selection and better stopping critera, we were able to make POGS significantly more robust.
 The improvements will be discussed in an upcoming paper.

-POGS is written in C++ and is fully open source (GPL).
+POGS is written in C++ and is fully open source (BSD-3).
 It supports both single and double precision arithmetic and comes with wrappers for MATLAB and R. Higher performance can be achieved by using the GPU version (this requires a dedicated CUDA-capable GPU).

 ### Problem Classes